When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Google Pixel 9 Pro Fold

 A huge year-on-year upgrade for Google’s folding flagship, the Pixel 9 Pro Fold is a lot more than a simple name change.
 It shares its styling with the rest of the Pixel 9 generation, with a 6.3in outer screen and 8in inner panel (that finally folds completely flat).
 Three rear cameras, Tensor G4 silicon and ‘all day’ battery life make the cut, as do some fold-specific software additions.
-It’s pricey, but could give the Galaxy Z Fold6 some serious competition in territories where Chinese foldables aren’t readily available.
+It’s pricey, but gives the Galaxy Z Fold6 some serious competition in territories where Chinese foldables aren’t readily available.

 Samsung Galaxy Z Flip6